-Preliminary work was set to begin in January 2017 on what’s called the Center City Connector.
+Preliminary work was set to begin in January 2017 on the line, that’s officially called the Center City Connector.
 Later in 2017, questions about revenue and ridership projections emerged along with talk about halting the project.
 Costs to the build the lines were estimated at $177 million.

 The city in 2017 accepted a $50 million federal grant to help build the new line, with a possible $25 million more forthcoming.
 The Seattle Department of Transportation also ordered 10 new streetcars for the First Avenue route.

 In March 2018, The Seattle Times reported that Metro believed costs to operate the new streetcar system could be 50 percent higher than what SDOT had publicly stated.

-Meanwhile, the mayor’s office said the 10 streetcars SDOT ordered, at a cost of $52 million, were heavier and longer than the streetcars the city now operates and that it’s unclear if they’ll work on the current track and fit in the maintenance barn.
+Meanwhile, the mayor’s office said the 10 streetcars SDOT ordered, at a cost of $52 million, were heavier and longer than the streetcars the city now operates and that it was unclear if they’ll work on the current track and fit in the maintenance barn.

 The city released the KPMG report Aug.
 31, finding that the city’s estimated operating costs were reasonable but that construction costs had soared to $252 million, driven by higher prices for materials and labor.
 The report also predicted a big increase in ridership from the new line.

 Scrapping the project would mean a sunk cost for the city of $55 million, $31 million of which has already been spent, KPMG found.

 The city hoped to decide by winter 2018 whether to abandon the project or move forward.